 Partners for Progress was established in 2005 by Diane Helgeland.
-After a family tragedy brought her to a horse farm in Lake Geneva, a chance meeting with a friend started her journey that led her to the facility in Wauconda, and the development of Partners for Progress here in Lake County.
-Diane grew up on up on a dairy farm and had her own experience with a family member with Downs Syndrome.
-With a previous career in special education, she had the knowledge and expertise to develop the sort of program that she knew would be beneficial to the children who needed it most.
+After a family tragedy brought her to a horse farm in Lake Geneva, a chance meeting with a friend started her journey that led her to the facility in Wauconda and the development of Partners for Progress here in Lake County.
+Diane grew up on a dairy farm and had her own experience with a family member with Downs Syndrome.
+With a previous career in special education, she had the knowledge and expertise to develop a program that she knew would benefit the children who needed it most.

-Currently, Partners for Progress, NFP is a 501(c)(3) organization that provides equine therapy to children with physical, mental and emotional challenges using quality trained horses.
-This organization sees each child that walks through the door as an individual, and they are given an evaluation to assure a quality placement in the program.
+Currently, Partners for Progress, NFP is a 501(c)(3) organization that provides equine therapy to children with physical, mental, and emotional challenges using quality trained horses.
+Partners for Progress sees each child who walks through the door is seen as an individual.
+Each child is given an individualized evaluation to ensure a quality placement.
 The riders are assessed by an Occupational Therapist, a Physical Therapist, and a Speech and Language Therapist.
-Areas that are deficient are pinpointed in this evaluation, and goals are set with a follow-up scheduled.
+Deficient areas are pinpointed in this evaluation, and goals are set with a follow-up scheduled.

-This organization specializes in direct treatment, which allows a rider to have therapy with the use of a horse, and Therapeutic Riding, which helps students with goals, and challenges them to move forward with life skills.
+This organization specializes in direct treatment, which allows a rider to have therapy using a horse, and Therapeutic Riding, which helps students with goals and challenges them to move forward with life skills.
 Many of the riders that walk in the door stay with Partners for Progress for a very long time, averaging about seven years of riding, although some stay even longer!
 The organization has dedicated families that participate.
 Riders are not only coming in for therapy, but some even participate in competitive horse shows.
-Parents become involved and invested in the organization as well, by helping out with show teams, taking a lead in fundraising, and planning special events.
+Parents become involved and invested in the organization by helping out with show teams, taking the lead in fundraising, and planning special events.

 Partners for Progress puts a lot of emphasis on building life skills.
 The riding center is clinically focused instead of recreationally focused.
-They want to help the riders build life skills, that in turn will help these students build job skills.
+They want to help the riders build life skills, which will help them build job skills.
 They ride for one whole hour instead of the typical 1/2 hour riding slot.
 The riders ride inside and outside the facility.
 Although outside time is limited due to weather, bugs, and kids’ sensitivities, they try to get the kids outside as much as possible because it helps the riders with transition, an important life skill.
 Also, helping with transition is changing the rider from horse to horse.
-When riders are old enough, and become more experienced and ready, the instructors expect the students to read the chart to see who they are riding during their session.
-The riders are also expected to come in and assist in getting their own horse ready, including feeding them.
-This helps with responsibility, job training and executive functioning skills.
-The riders even wash their own horses in the wash rack at times, assisting them with sensory integration.
+When riders are old enough and become more experienced and ready, the instructors expect them to read the chart to see who they are riding during their session.
+The riders are also expected to come in and assist in getting their horse ready, including feeding them.
+This helps with responsibility, job training, and executive functioning skills.
+The riders even wash their horses in the wash rack at times, assisting them with sensory integration.
 With all of these methods and more, Partners for Progress can boast a 79% goal achievement success rate, which means that this percentage of riders have demonstrated moderate or better progress toward their assigned goals.
 This amazing statistic comes from six years of documented outcome history.